What Social Workers Do

 Child and family social workers protect vulnerable children and help families in need of assistance.
 They help families find housing or services, such as childcare, or apply for benefits, such as food stamps.
 They intervene when children are in danger of neglect or abuse.
 Some help arrange adoptions, locate foster families, or work to reunite families.

 Mental health and substance abuse social workers help clients with mental illnesses or addictions.
 They provide information on services, such as support groups and 12-step programs, to help clients cope with their illness.
-Many clinical social workers function in these roles as well.
+These workers often are licensed clinical social workers.